Excessive sweating of the feet is called hyperhidrosis. It's more common in men than in women, and more common in young adults than older adults.

 The feet may also have a whitish, wet appearance; sometimes, foot infections are present as well.
 (Constant wetness breaks down the skin, allowing infection to set in.)
 Foot odor is common.

 It's also a good idea to change socks during the day.
 Stash an extra pair of socks at school or at work, and change socks mid-way through the day.
+Wear shoes that are made of breathable materials.

 A technique called iontophoresis, which uses water to conduct a mild electrical current through the skin, has been found helpful for people with sweaty feet.
 People can purchase iontophoresis machines for at-home use.

 If your feet sweat excessively, see a podiatrist.
 According to the US National Library of Medicine, less than 40 percent of people with excessive sweating seek medical care.
 A podiatrist can help you control this embarrassing condition.
+Patients who talk to their podiatrists about plantar excessive sweating may also have concerns regarding extreme sweating elsewhere – such as in their underarms, on their palms, or on their face or scalp.

 Most often, excessive sweating of the feet is diagnosed based on your reporting of symptoms and a physical exam of the feet.
 A podiatrist can also do a starch-iodine test to confirm the diagnosis.
 First, an iodine solution is applied to the bottom of the feet.
 After the solution has dried, cornstarch is sprinkled over the area.
 The treated area turns dark blue if excessive sweat is present.